 Pre-pregnancy Diet for Increasing Your Fertility

 Oysters contain high levels of zinc – a nutrient that contributes to semen and testosterone production in men, and ovulation and fertility in women.
 There are several studies that indicate that deficiencies in zinc affect both male and female fertility.
 Maintaining the recommended dietary allowance of zinc (15 mg a day) can help keep your reproductive system functioning well.

 The Nutritional Rule

 Maintaining a diet composed of fruits, vegetables, whole grains, lean meats, and dairy products should provide you with the recommended dietary allowance of vitamins and minerals for proper reproductive functioning.

 Preconception Nutrition Preparation

 Begin making healthy changes 3 months to a year before you conceive.
 Evidence shows that healthy nutrition and fertility is linked in both men and women.
 Below is a list of suggestions for healthy nutrition prior to conception:

 - Folic Acid: The U.S. Public Health Service recommends that women of childbearing age obtain 400 micrograms (0.4 milligrams) of folate or folic acid each day.
 This B vitamin helps reduce a baby’s risk of neural tube birth defects such as spina bifida.
 If your family has a history of neural tube defects, your doctor may increase your daily intake.
-Folic acid may be obtained naturally through leafy, dark green vegetables (i.e. spinach), citrus fruits, nuts, legumes, whole grains, and fortified breads and cereals.
+Folic acid may be obtained naturally through leafy, dark green vegetables (i.e. spinach), citrus fruits, nuts, legumes, whole grains, and fortified bread and cereals.
 These foods can be supplemented with a prenatal vitamin which usually contains 800mcg of folic acid.

 - Calcium: It is recommended that women get at least 1,000 mg (three 8 oz glasses of skim milk) of calcium a day if they are considering getting pregnant.
 Calcium may be obtained from natural sources such as low-fat yogurt, canned salmon, sardines, rice, and cheese.

 - Caffeine: It is important to wean yourself off of caffeine (including chocolate), as research has shown that more than 200-300 milligrams of caffeine per day may reduce fertility by 27 percent.
 Caffeine also hinders the body’s ability to absorb iron and calcium.